edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 Apache Tika was the only tool that identified both files as Android packages.
 Siegfried (which uses the [PRONOM](https://www.nationalarchives.gov.uk/PRONOM/Default.aspx) format signatures) identified one file as a regular ZIP file, and the other one as a [Java Archive](https://en.wikipedia.org/wiki/JAR_(file_format)).
 Since the Android package format is based on the Java Archive format (which is in turn a subset of the ZIP format) this result is not necessarily wrong, but it lacks specificity.
 At the time of writing, the [PRONOM](https://www.nationalarchives.gov.uk/PRONOM/Default.aspx) technical registry does have an entry for the Android package format[^6], so this result is not surprising.

-## Technical checks and metadata extraction
+## Metadata extraction

-### Androguard

-[Androguard](https://github.com/androguard/androguard) is a Python-based tool that is primarily aimed at reverse-engineering Android apps.
-Some of its functionality is also very useful for extracting technical metadata.
-It is particularly useful for extracting and decoding the [App Manifest](https://developer.android.com/guide/topics/manifest/manifest-intro).
-The manifest contains general information about the package, its components, and its hardware and software requirements.
-The manifest uses a [binary XML](https://en.wikipedia.org/wiki/Binary_XML) format for which [no publicly available documentation exists](https://reverseengineering.stackexchange.com/questions/21806/where-is-android-binary-xml-format-documented).
-Using the command below, Androguard will extract and decode an APK's app manifest, resulting in human-readable XML:
+To ensure long-term access, it is vital that an archived app installer is accompanied by [preservation metadata](https://en.wikipedia.org/wiki/Preservation_metadata) about the technical environment that is needed to render it.
+At the very minimum this would include details about the required Android version(s), hardware features, and shared software libraries.
+This information (and much more) is stored in an Android Package's [App Manifest](https://developer.android.com/guide/topics/manifest/manifest-intro).
+The App Manifest is stored in a [binary XML](https://en.wikipedia.org/wiki/Binary_XML) format for which [no publicly available documentation exists](https://reverseengineering.stackexchange.com/questions/21806/where-is-android-binary-xml-format-documented).
+This makes reading it somwhat challenging, although [various software solutions for decoding the App Manifest exist](https://stackoverflow.com/q/4191762/1209004).
+[Apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer.html), which is part of [Android Studio](https://developer.android.com/studio/), is the officially supported tool by Google for this.However, running apkanalyzer only resulted in a sequence of Java exceptions for me[^4].
+Besides, it's not entirely clear if the [terms and conditions](https://developer.android.com/studio/terms.html) of Android Studio permit is use in an archival workflow[^5].
+I eventually found [Androguard](https://github.com/androguard/androguard), which is a Python-based tool that is primarily aimed at reverse-engineering Android apps.
+Using the command below, it will extract and decode an APK's app manifest, resulting in a human-readable XML file:

 ```bash
 androguard axml com.Triplee.TripleeSocial.apk -o arize-android.xml
 ```

 The decoded app manifest can be found in full [here](https://github.com/KBNLresearch/mobile-apps/blob/main/sample-files/arize-androidManifest.xml).
-A detailed discussion of the app manifest is beyond the scope of this post, but it's worth highligting a few elements that are particularly interesting:
+A detailed discussion of the app manifest is beyond the scope of this post, but it's worth highlighting a few elements that are particularly interesting:

 - The [uses-sdk](https://developer.android.com/guide/topics/manifest/uses-sdk-element) element contains information about the app's compatibility with one or more Android versions:
   ```xml